Seaside Oregon – The Perfect Ocean Destination for Families!

 We love to visit Seaside Oregon.
 I visited for the first time as a teen for the beach volleyball tournaments and immediately fell in love with this ocean side town.
 We stopped through on our way back from California this summer and decided we had to come back for a longer stay as soon as we had the opportunity.
-That opportunity presented itself recently during the kids recent Winter break in February.
-We were looking for someplace that was not too far away, not too much money, and provided fun for the entire family.
-Seaside fit the bill perfectly.
+Since then we have made multiple trips here, including our favorite – summer time, as well as during the off season when you can get the best rates (like winter break in February).
+This destination provides those of us in the NW with a spot that is not too far away, not too much money, and provides lots to do for the entire family.
+Seaside fit the bill perfectly if you are looking for a fun beach getaway, that is going to feel like you had a true beach vacation.
 While it’s an ideal summer getaway, there is fun to be had all year long.

 One of the keys to keeping a Seaside Oregon vacation budget friendly is to plan ahead a bit and decide where you want to spend your money.
 There are many budget friendly lodging options, and if you get one with a kitchenette, you can cook your own food.
 There are many low cost activities, but you could also spend more than you planned on these if you do not make a plan and stick to it.

 Things I love about Seaside:

 - It is in driving distance from many NW cities.
 It is about a 3.5 hour trip from the Seattle area, and about an hour and half from Portland.

 - You can often find great room rates.

 - Besides the ocean (which is awesome), there are many activities for the family to enjoy – so it is great for all ages!

 - There are other great day trips you can enjoy, using Seaside as your base.

 Hotels In Seaside Oregon, Cabins & More – Where To Stay: